Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/templates/input.md

 The culture of NISER is one defined with variety and vibrancy.
 Inter and Intra college cultural fests, festivals and competitions keep the student community on their toes, showcasing the bold and the best.
 The events run into many different genres banking on the novel themes and enthusiastic participation of the many clubs of the cultural committee of NISER.
 Talent, initiative and sheer determination keeps the cultural fuel of our college running and enables us to host our events, competitions and fests.
 NISER also takes great pleasure in extending an active volunteer base to the SPICMACAY and has hosted their events on campus.
 Days of National Importance are also celebrated at the community centre, amphitheatre and SAC to enjoy the festivities together.

+Health Centre,NISER:

+Health centre in NISER, has been established to provide health care facility to the institute members and their dependent entitled family members, students , research fellows.It aims at providing comprehensive primary health care.Apart from basic health care it also provides health promotional activities like health education,periodic health check-up and dietary advices.health Centre provides health care under CHSS of DAE.Health centre in NISER, Bhubaneswar has been established to provide health care facility to the Institute members and their dependent entitled family members, students, research fellows.
+It aims at providing comprehensive primary health care.
+Apart from basic health care it also provides health promotional activities like health education, periodical health check-up and dietary advices.Health Centre provides health care under CHSS of DAE.

+Empanelled Hospitals

+Amri hospital,Bhubaneswar

+Apollo Hospital,Bhubaneswar

+Kalinga Hospital,Bhubaneswar

+Sparsh hospital and Critical Care,Bhubaneswar

+Kalinga Institute of Medical Sciences and PBMH,Bhubaneswar

+L V Prasad Eye Institute,Bhubaneswar

+Hemalata Hospital Research Centre, Bhubaneswar

+Emergency Contact No:

+Ambulance,NISER:+917077884599/+917682001216

+Contact Doctor in medical emergency only:+918480610024

+**For More information regarding HEALTH CENTRE, NISER visit **https://www.niser.ac.in/healthcentre/

+# STUDENT PLACEMENT CELL, NISER

+The Students Placement Cell, NISER, established in 2021, with an aim to provide access to opportunities to all graduating students of NISER Bhubaneswar, works to network and connect the students with open positions in academia, industry, and research programs, which will further their career development.

+**Faculty Incharge:**

+Photo:

+Dr. RENJITH MATHEW

+Contact no:

+Photo:2494010,dosa@niser.ac.in

+Photo:

+RAJEEV SINGH

+Contact no:+91-674-249-4042,rajeev@niser.ac.in

+**STUDENTS Co-ordinators**

+Photo:

+ASHISH SHUKLA,

+Contact no:7608094027,spc@niser.ac.in

+Photo:

+TANYA PATTNAIK

+Contact no:8118031373,spc@niser.ac.in

+Photo:

+ARNAV PAUL

+Contact no:7800207734,spc@niser.ac.in

+Photo:

+NIKHIL KUMAR

+Contact no:9470431483,spc@niser.ac.in

+Photo:

+Kanishk KUMAR

+Contact no:6370630981,spc@niser.ac.in

+Photo:

+ABHISHEK ANIL DESHMUKH

+Contact no:637004297,spc@niser.ac.in

+Photo:

+TATA SATYA PRATEEK

+Contact no:8500861867,spc@niser.ac.in

 # GALLERY